OgGabriel/kalium-bot/README.md

 # kalium-bot
-Bot do antigo servidor da GC tool Kalium Scanner
+Old GC server bot, his name is Kalium

-### Edite com as informações do seu servidor caso queira usar/adicionar coisas no bot
+### Edit with your server info want to use/add stuff in bot